hamlet-io/docs/docs/how-to/define/adding-env-vars.md

 title: Setting Environment Variables
 ---

 Configuring an application through environment variables allows you to manage the behaviour in your application across multiple environments.
-Using environment variables you can define environment specific configuration such as database connections, log levels or feature flags without having to change the applications code.
+Using environment variables you can define environment specific configuration such as database connections, log levels or feature flags without having to change the application's code.
 The variables are instead provided through the run time environment and the application code looks for these variables when they are required.

 hamlet manages the environment variables of components through settings.
 They can be converted into environment variables, configuration files or used to stage files that can be accessed by an application.

 In this guide we will cover how to provide application specific environment variables to your application through the explicit settings source.
-For more details on the available sources, see the [in-depth guide on settings](/in-depth/foundations/settings)
+For more details on the available sources, see the [in-depth guide on settings.](/in-depth/foundations/settings)

 :::info
 Adding environment variables based on other components in your solution is not part of this guide and is covered in the [accessing other components](accessing-components) how-to guide
 :::

-There are two key approaches to adding settings to your components
+**There are two key approaches to adding settings to your components.**

 ## Solution Settings

-Solution settings are the simplest approach, they are defined as part of the components in a solution file and are supported across all components.
+Using solution settings is the simplest approach; they are defined as part of the components in a solution file and are supported across all components.
 By default all components will include these as environment variables when they are supported.

 ### Example: Setting the log level

-The LOG_LEVEL environment variable is often used in python based applications to set how verbose logging should be.
-Let's set the LOG_LEVEL through the solution config
+The LOG_LEVEL environment variable is often used in Python based applications to set how verbose logging should be.
+Let's set the LOG_LEVEL through the solution config.

-Here is a lambda function in our solution.json file for an api
+Here is a Lambda function in our solution.json file for an API:

 ```json
 {